 ML model performance (e.g., ML model validation/testing performance, AI/ML inference performance per TS 28.105), and ML model I/O,

-ML LCM components (e.g., ML repository, ML Training Function, ML Testing Function, AI/ML inference emulation function, ML update function, AI/ML inference function, etc.),
+ML LCM components (e.g., ML repository, ML Training Function, ML Testing Function, AI/ML inference emulation function, ML update function, AI/ML inference function, etc.).

-ML workflow artifacts (e.g., ML workflows, ML pipelines, and ML policies, etc.).

-The MnS Consumer may aim to optimize the ML model by considering multi-dimensional monitored data/information and to receive suggested actions when the monitoring reflects a global or joint event.
-In such case, the MnS consumer should have the capability to request AI/ML monitoring that contains multiple monitoring target, based on which the producer would create AI/ML monitoring instances.
+The MnS Consumer may aim to optimize the ML model by considering overall multi-dimensional monitored data/information and to receive suggested actions when the monitoring reflects a global or joint event.
+In such case, the MnS consumer should have the capability to request AI/ML monitoring that contains multiple monitoring target, based on which the producer would performAI/ML monitoring.
 The consumer can receive the analysis result which may contain the suggested actions by the producer according to the monitored data/information from a specific monitoring instance.

+In addition, the AIML monitoring consumer may pay more attention to their concerned monitoring targets.
+For example, in a highly dynamic network environment, the consumer typically focuses on the iteration speed of the model—from training to loading and inference—to ensure rapid adaptation to changing network tasks.
+However, when a specific subnet or region suddenly requires network assurance and relies on ML models for inference and prediction, the consumer’s priority shifts to ensuring that the workflow or management service maintains its priority without being preempted or downgraded, so that critical tasks can be executed reliably.

+Therefore, the producer should enable the consumer to have the capability to indicate priority of the monitoring target.

 5.A.1.3 Potential requirements

-REQ-AIML_MON-1: The AI/ML monitoring MnS producer should have a capability to enable an authorized MnS consumer to request the creation of AI/ML monitoring instances that contains multiple monitoring targets, e.g., network conditions, network performance, ML model performance, ML LCM related components and ML workflow artifacts.
+REQ-AIML_MON-1: The AI/ML monitoring MnS producer should have a capability to enable an authorized MnS consumer to request \AI/ML monitoring on multiple monitoring targets.

-REQ-AIML_MON-2: The AI/ML monitoring MnS producer should support a capability to enable an authorized consumer to define the monitoring characteristics related to a specific instance of AI/ML monitoring request.
+REQ-AIML_MON-2: The AI/ML monitoring MnS producer mayhave a capability to analysis the monitored information.

 REQ-AIML_MON-3: The AI/ML monitoring MnS producer may have a capability to identify a global or joint event according to AI/ML monitoring analysis result.

-REQ-AIML_MON-4: The AI/ML monitoring may have a capability to report to an authorized consumer with the analysis result that contains the suggested actions by the MnS producer according to the monitored data/information from a specific monitoring instance.
+REQ-AIML_MON-4: The AI/ML monitoring MnS producer may have a capability to report to an authorized consumer with the analysis result.

+REQ-AIML_MON-5: The AI/ML monitoring may have a capability to enable an authorized MnS consumer to configure the priority of the monitoring targets.

 5.A.1.4 Possible solutions